sanskaarz/LearnJS/README.md

 10. name.trim()                  //  removes whitespace from both sides of a string
 11. name.trimStart()             //  removes whitespace from Start of a string
 12. name.trimEnd()               //  removes whitespace from End of a string
-13. name.includes("")            //  check weather the string contain any specific value
 14. name.startsWith("")          //  check weather the string starts with specific value
-15. name.endsWith("")            //  check weather the string ends with specific value
 16. name.split("separator");     //  String converted into Array, the separator is omitted

     Example:-